Board of Directors

 Johnna Cho, Vice Chair, is Vice President and Associate General Counsel, Legal & Business Affairs, Warner Bros.
 Home Entertainment Inc. She handles and provides advice on a broad range of legal matters relating to the home video, digital distribution and game businesses of Warner Bros. in the Asia-Pacific region.
 Prior to joining Warner Bros., Ms. Cho developed an expertise in corporate transactions as an attorney with Graham & James.
 Ms. Cho serves as the Executive Sponsor for the Network for Asian Pacific Americans, the business resource group for Asian American and Pacific Islander employees at Warner Bros.
 She received her B.A. from Wellesley College and her J.D. from UCLA.

-Akiko Koh, Treasurer, is the Chief Operations Officer at HomeUnion.
-She spent over 22 years at GE in leadership positions including Managing Director, Global Asset Management at GE Equipment Services and Executive Operating Officer at GE Edison Life Insurance, Japan.
-She was Senior Vice President of Customer Experience at American Solar Direct.
-Aki is a Six Sigma Master Black Belt and has a BS/MS in Nuclear Engineering from MIT.
+Akiko Koh, Treasurer, is Director, Quality Center of Excellence at MUFG Union Bank.
+Previously, she spent over 22 years at GE in various leadership positions including Managing Director, Global Asset Management at GE Equipment Services and Executive Operating Officer at GE Edison Life Insurance, Japan.
+She was co-chair of the GE Women’s Network in Japan and a leader of the GE Asian Pacific American Forum in NY.

 Mario Galdamez is the Deputy Director at Southern California Resource Services for Independent Living (SCRS-IL), a nonprofit organization that assists individuals with disabilities with a wide-range of services.
 Mr. Galdamez has 10 years of experience providing training, advocacy, and placement services of qualified individuals with disabilities into competitive employment.
 SCRS-IL Employment Program has been successfully preparing, placing, and matching individuals with disabilities with employers for over 15 years in Southern California.